 It isn’t hard to imagine the difference these two similar (land and water) yet very different locations might affect sheep.
 Sheep in a grassy meadow and quiet water would be ten times more “at peace” than sheep coming upon a waterfall plummeting thousands of feet below them or the rapids that are at the bottom of that waterfall.
 Actually, good luck to the person trying to get the sheep near a waterfall.
 I think they would start bleating and cowering long before they ever got to the falls thanks to the thunderous noise!

 And, yet, we as stubborn sheep-like people very often prefer the thrill and danger of waterfalls and rapids over the boring same old daily routine of a mere meadow and placid water reservoir.
 I think that is why David uses the terms of “makes me lie down” and “leads me beside”.
-We are so busy, so overwhelmed with our version of chaos, so burden with life (waterfalls and rapids) that we miss the GRACE, God’s GRACE (green pastures and quiet waters)!
+We are so busy, so overwhelmed with our version of chaos, so burden with a year like 2020 (waterfalls and rapids) that we miss the GRACE, God’s GRACE (green pastures and quiet waters)!

 And the very sad thing is, when we miss God’s GRACE we tend to also keep other’s from experiencing GRACE because we haven’t taken our fill of GRACE we cannot possibly extend it to others.
 So we keep others twirling round and round with us in chaos and burdens and fears and worry and…and…and…